shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/deploy-subgraph-using-polygon.md

 ![Subgraph Studio](../../../.gitbook/assets/graph.png)

-The subgraph studio is where you can create a subgraph using the Studio UI, deploy a subgraph using the Graph Protocol CLI, test it in the Playground (where you can run graphql queries without incurring any quering fees), add metadata about the subgraph, deploy multiple versions of your subgraphs, as well as publish them to the decentralized Graph Explorer.
+The subgraph studio is where you can create a subgraph using the Studio UI, deploy a subgraph using the Graph Protocol CLI, test it in the Playground (where you can run GraphQL queries without incurring any querying fees), add metadata about the subgraph, deploy multiple versions of your subgraphs, as well as publish them to the decentralized Graph Explorer.

 When you deploy a subgraph, you alone shall have access to it.
 But when you publish your subgraph, anyone can access and test your subgraph in the Playground.
 So basically, you have full control of your subgraphs.